VycktorStark/DbRobot-Lua/README.md

 ## Initialization process

-To start the bot, execute `./DbRobot/Adicional/Iniciar.sh`.
+To start the bot, execute `./DbRobot-Lua/Adicional/Iniciar.sh`.
 To stop the bot, press `Ctrl + c` twice.

-You can also start the bot with `cd Bot && lua Bot.lua`, but then it will not restart automatically.
+You can also start the bot with `cd /DbRobot-Lua/Adicional/ && lua Bot.lua`, but then it will not restart automatically.

 * * *